Social determinants of health in poverty: Societal causes

 Socioeconomic status has long been related to health, those higher in the social hierarchy typically enjoy better health than do those below.
-In a 2016 review of the county health rankings for all US counties published in the American Journal of Preventive Medicine, the authors found that socioeconomic factors were the highest weighted factor in determining health outcome, compared with health behaviors, clinical care and the physical environment.

 With respect to socioeconomic factors, poor institutions of public health and services can cause worse health in women.
-According to Moss, components of the geopolitical system that spawn gender and economic inequality, such as history of a nation, geography, policy, services, legal rights, organizations, institutions, and social structures, are all determinants of women's health in poverty.
+Components of the geopolitical system that spawn gender and economic inequality, such as history of a nation, geography, policy, services, legal rights, organizations, institutions, and social structures, are all determinants of women's health in poverty.
 These structures, like socio-demographic status and culture, norms and sanctions, shape women's productive role in the workplace and reproductive role in the household, which determines health.
 Women's social capital, gender roles, psychological stress, social resources, healthcare, and behavior form the social, economic, and cultural effects on health outcomes.
 Also, women facing financial difficulty are more likely to report chronic conditions of health, which occurs often in the lives of the impoverished.
 Socioeconomic inequality is often cited as the fundamental cause for differential health outcomes among men and women.

-Differences in socioeconomic status and resulting financial disempowerment for women explain the poorer health and lower healthcare utilization noted among older women compared to men in India, according to a study.
-According to another study, psycho-social factors also contribute to differences in reported health.
-First, women might report higher levels of health problems as a result of differential exposure or reduced access to material and social factors that foster health and well-being (Arber & Cooper, 1999) Second, women might report higher health problems because of differential vulnerability to material, behavioral, and psychosocial factors that foster health.
+In India, differences in socioeconomic status and resulting financial disempowerment for women explain the poorer health and lower healthcare utilization noted among older women compared to men.
+Psycho-social factors also contribute to differences in reported health.
+First, women might report higher levels of health problems as a result of differential exposure or reduced access to material and social factors that foster health and well-being Second, women might report higher health problems because of differential vulnerability to material, behavioral, and psychosocial factors that foster health.